lucsky/go-exml/README.md

 decoder.OnTextOf("address", exml.Assign(&contact.Address))
 ```

-Another shortcut allows to accumulate text content from various nodes to a single slice:
+Other assignment shortcuts (AssignBool, AssignFloat, AssignInt and AssignUInt) allow to pick typed values.
+Another type of shortcuts allow to accumulate text content from various nodes to a single slice:

 ```go
 info := []string{}